You may be wondering…

 Do they need a coat in the winter?
 Because they have very little body fat and thin coats of fur, greyhounds do not tolerate temperature extremes very well.
 In Michigan, a greyhound will need a coat in the winter.

 What does it cost to adopt a greyhound from MCGR?
 The adoption fee for a racing greyhound is $275.00.
-For dogs age seven or older, the adoption fee is $150.00.
-For dogs received from China and for Spanish galgos and podencos the fee is $625.00.
-This fee helps us to pay for the initial vetting, spay/neutering, vaccinations, dental cleaning, heartworm test and monthly medication, flea/tick medication and deworming as well as transportation expenses.
+For dogs age eight or older, the adoption fee is $150.00.
+For dogs received from China and for Spanish galgos and podencos the fee is $625.00 and $250.00 for dogs age eight and older.
+This fee helps us to defray some of our cost for the initial vetting, spay/neutering, vaccinations, dental cleaning, heartworm test and monthly medication, flea/tick medication and deworming as well as transportation expenses.

 Do they make good travel companions?
 Most greyhounds travel well in the car and love going places with their people.